 Slate is a fine-grained, metamorphic rock known for its layered structure and distinctive texture.
 It ranks around 4 on the Mohs Scale.
 Typically ranging in color from gray and black to green, red, and purple, slate is valued for its durability and natural beauty.
 Its unique ability to be split into thin, flat sheets makes it an ideal material for roofing, flooring, and wall cladding.
 Slate is also resistant to moisture, temperature fluctuations, and wear, making it suitable for both indoor and outdoor applications.
-Its rich, earthy tones and natural cleft surface add a rustic yet refined look to any space.
+Its rich, earthy tones and natural cleft surface add a rustic yet refined look to any space, making it a popular choice in both traditional and modern designs.